-"Our supply of competent teachers is dwindling every year.
+Our supply of competent teachers is dwindling every year.
 A recent survey by Dr. Fine of the New York Times brought some glaring truths to our attention.
 Dr. Fine pointed out that 350,000 teachers have left the American public schools since 1940.
 One out of every seven teachers in the profession is serving on an emergency or sub-standard certificate.

-"In 1946, 70,000 teaching positions were unfilled because of the inability of communities to get the necessary teachers.
+win 1946, 70,000 teaching positions were unfilled because of the inability of communities to get the necessary teachers.
 Fewer students today are entering the teaching profession than at any time in the past twenty years.
-In 1920, 22% of all college students attended teachers colleges.
+In 1920, 2% of all college students attended teachers colleges.
 Today only 7% are preparing themselves for the profession of a high school or primary school teacher.
 This tells us nothing about the tremendous demands which will be made upon universities and colleges.
 The great increase in enrollment in American institutions of higher learning is not just a post-war problem.
-It will be with same opportunity.
+It will be with as from here on out.

+"When thousands of young Americans have been afforded the privilege of a college education you can rest assured that they will want to complete it, and that they will look forward to the day when their children can have the same opportunity.
 This means if we are to go forward in the program of education we must recognize the need of plant or school facility expansion and the imperative need of a greatly increased educational staff of administrators and teachers.

-When thousands of young Americans have been afforded the privilege of a college education you can rest assured that they will want to complete it, and that they will look forward to the day when their children can have the